Brittany-Reid/node_code_query/README.md

 ### 1. Start NCQ

-(Brittany: The images are placeholders, they take up too much room at the moment.)

 Run the `ncq` command, or if you didn't install the tool globally, `npm start` within the root drectory.
 Your screen should look like this.

 <p align="center">